lsst/LDM-PMT/index.rst

 * DM's TCT approval for Level 3 milestones

-* no approval is needed for Level 4 milestones, however any non-trivial change need to be communicate within the DM team
+* no approval is needed for Level 4 milestones, however any non-trivial change need to be communicated to the DM team

 * trivial changes, such as small corrections / clarifications to narrative that do not affect scope, time or budget are allowed without approval.